-As comparison, our revenue for the year ended December 31, 2021 included the revenues recognized related to the following:
+As comparison, our revenue for the year ended December 31, 2022 included the revenues recognized related to the following:

-- \$120.0 million regulatory milestones recognized under our collaboration agreement with Astellas associated with the approval by European Commission of EVRENZO® (roxadustat) for the treatment of adult patients with symptomatic anemia associated with CKD during the third quarter of 2021.
-Of this amount, \$108.4 million was recognized as license revenue and the remainder included as development revenue; - \$70.3 million of development revenue recognized under our collaboration agreements with our partners Astellas and AstraZeneca; - \$47.6 million of net product revenue from roxadustat commercial sales in China, mostly from sales to Falikang; and - \$8.0 million upfront license payment recognized under our license agreement (defined below) with Eluminex Biosciences (Suzhou) Limited ("Eluminex").
+- \$25.0 million regulatory milestone recognized in the first quarter of 2022 under our collaboration agreements with our partner Astellas associated with the approval of EVRENZO® (roxadustat) in Russia.
+Of this amount, \$22.6 million was recognized as license revenue and the remainder was included as development revenue; - \$22.4 million of development revenue recognized under our collaboration agreements with our partners Astellas and AstraZeneca; - \$82.9 million from roxadustat commercial sales in China, mostly from sales to Falikang; and - \$11.1 million of drug product revenue related to active pharmaceutical ingredient ("API") deliveries to Astellas.

-Operating costs and expenses decreased for the year ended December 31, 2022 compared to the prior year as a result of the net effect of the following:
+Total operating costs and expenses decreased \$12.2 million for the year ended December 31, 2023 compared to the prior year as a result of the net effect of the following: